MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 # New-WebServicesVirtualDirectory

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-WebServicesVirtualDirectory cmdlet to create an Exchange Web Services virtual directory on a server that's running Microsoft Exchange Server 2010 that has the Client Access server role installed.

-You can use this cmdlet to create multiple virtual directories.
-However, you can create only one Exchange Web Services virtual directory per Client Access server.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the New-WebServicesVirtualDirectory cmdlet to create an Exchange Web Services virtual directory on a server running Microsoft Exchange Server 2013.

-You can use this cmdlet to create multiple virtual directories.
-However, you can create only one Exchange Web Services virtual directory organization.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the New-WebServicesVirtualDirectory cmdlet to create Exchange Web Services virtual directories that are used in Internet Information Services (IIS) on Microsoft Exchange servers.